CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 With what data structure can we get the fastest `access speed`?

-The simplest thought is to store sequentially, and for instance, using a `linked list`.
+The simplest thought is to store sequentially.
+For instance, use a `linked list`.
 What we do is to maintain the head and tail node, so the time complexity of read is `O(1)`.
 However, if we want to get a phone number by name, a head-to-tail traverse is not avoidable, which has a time complexity of `O(n)`.
 When the data grows larger, this can be extremely inefficient.

 A improvement is to use a `search tree` instead.
-Now the access time is `O(logn)`, which sounds gread, but can we do even better?
+Now the access time is `O(logn)`, which sounds great, but can it be even better?

-As we know, we can access any item in an array by index within `O(1)` time, so naturally we try to store data pairs into an array, but since the key of our data is `string`, how to map it to a `index`?
+As we know, we can access any item from an array by index within `O(1)` time, so we may try to store data pairs in an array, but since the key of our data is `string`, how to map it to a `index`?
 That's where hash works.

-The essence of hash is a `mapping function`, compressing inputs into fixed-length outputs, which is popular in crytology.
-In our cases, we `hash` keys to indices of an array, so we can accessing values with constant time complexity.
+The essence of hash is a `mapping function`, compressing inputs into fixed-length outputs, which is popular in cryptology.
+In our case, we `hash` keys to array indices, so we can access values within constant time.

-## The Implementation of Hash
+## The implementation of hash
-There are three typical implementations of hash, including `static hash`, `extendable hash` and `liner hash`.
-To have a better understanding of HashMap, we use examples in `DBMS` to introduce the first two.
+There are three typical implementations of hash, including `static hash`, `extendable hash` and `linear hash`.
+To have a better understanding of HashMap, I will use examples in `DBMS` to introduce the first two.

-### Static Hash
+### Static hash
 This is the simplest hash.
 Suppose we have N buckets, and for any input, we use hash function `h` to calculate its index, and then insert it to that bucket.
 If that bucket is full, we use `overflow chains`:

 ![](/assets/images/0910/0-0.png)

-### Extendable Hash
+### Extendable hash
 Searching in a overflow chain has linear time complexity.
 To avoid this, we can duplicate the number of buckets before a chain is created, and redistribute all data items.
-However, the cost is high to access all data, so extendable hash maintains a `catagory` of all bucktes.
-When inserting data to a full bucket, the original bucket splits, and the catagory duplicates (Here is only a simple example, not including the concepts of `global depth` and `local depth`.
-If you are interested please refer to related articles):
+However, the cost is high to access all data, so extendable hash maintains a `category` of all bucktes.
+When inserting data to a full bucket, the original bucket splits, and the category duplicates (this is only a simple example, not including the concepts of `global depth` and `local depth`):

 1. The original data:
 ![](/assets/images/0910/1-0.png)

 2. Insert `9`.
-The catagory will be duplicated.
+The category will be duplicated.
 ![](/assets/images/0910/1-1.png)

 ## hashCode() and equals()
-By here, everyone should know that if the hash values of two data items are the same, their real values can be different.
+By here, everyone should know that if the hash values of two data items are the same, their actual values can be different.
 As we know, there are two methods, `hashCode()` and `equals()`, defined in class `Object`.
-In fact, HashMap use them to judge whether a key exists in the map, and which `bucket` should it be put into: Java invokes `hashCode()` first to get the hash value of an object, and then find the target bucket, invoking `equals()` of every data item inside the bucket to find the real data item.
+HashMap use them to judge whether a key exists in the map, and which `bucket` should it be put into: when searching for a value, Java invokes `hashCode()` first to get the hash value of the key, and then finds the target bucket, invoking `equals()` of every data item inside the bucket to find the target data item.

-You should realize that, we can override these two methods to implement our own concept of `equality`.
+Note that we can override these two methods to implement our own concept of `equality`.
 For example, for class `Person`:

 ```java
 public class Person {